python-discord/cj8/README.md

 ## Features
 * This game features a text based command line operating system.
-* Full of hints and puzzles.
+* Tons of hints and puzzles.
 * Custom made Hacking tools that let you hack into ports, ips and passwords.